 Work to your own timetable: Affiliate marketing offers total flexibility.
 Want to work from abroad or take a bunch of time off?
 Do it, because you’re the boss!

-Huge choice of affiliate programs: According to Rakuten, 81% of advertisers use affiliate marketing as part of their digital marketing strategy, so there’s no shortage of affiliate offers waiting for you.
+Huge choice of affiliate programs: 81% of advertisers use affiliate marketing as part of their digital marketing strategy, so there’s no shortage of affiliate offers waiting for you.

 Affiliate Marketing Cons:

 It takes time to build a revenue stream: Don’t expect to generate income overnight.
 It could be months to start making money online, and years until you see a decent return.

 Competition is fierce: The affiliate marketing world can be cut-throat, with thousands of other affiliates battling it out for referral purchases.